trifectatechfoundation/trifectatech-website/content/support.md

 Please get in touch with us via [contact@trifectatech.org](mailto:contact@trifectatech.org), if you are interested in financially supporting us.

+To back our ongoing maintenance work there is also the option to [become a sponsor to Trifecta Tech Foundation on GitHub](https://github.com/sponsors/trifectatechfoundation).

 ### Join Prossimo, Sovereign Tech Fund, SIDN fonds, and NLnet Foundation

 Your backing ensures that we can continue to improve the security of vital infrastructure.